BUSI 643 Workforce Planning and Employment

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-The student will complete 6 Case Studies in current APA format by answering various questions about the textbook case studies he/she reads.
-The answers to each Case Study must be 3–5 original pages and must be submitted through the provided Turnitin link.
+The student will complete 6 Ethical Applications in current APA format including the minimum requirements.
+The answers to each Ethical Application must be at least 600 words of original content and must be submitted through the provided Turnitin link.

-The student will work on an essay of at least 2 pages.
-The student is to briefly describe how the Bible is related to the topics covered in the course.
-An integration of the Bible must be explicitly shown in relation to a course topic in order to earn points.
+The student will complete and submit an essay of at least 6000 words.
+The student is to briefly describe how the Bible is related to 3 selected U.S. employment laws related to the staffing process in an organization.
+A substantive integration of the Bible must be explicitly provided in relation to each U.S. employment law to earn credit.
+Include the course textbook and the government website for each selected law.
 This assignment must be submitted to Turnitin to check for originality.

 Quizzes (4)

-The student will complete 4 quizzes.
-Each quiz contains 10 multiple-choice and true/false questions and is open-book/open-notes.
-The student will have 25 minutes to complete each quiz.
+The student will complete 4 quizzes over the course textbook reading assignments in McGraw-Hill Connect.
+Each quiz contains 25 multiple-choice and true/false questions.
+The student will have 60 minutes to complete each quiz.